15 Beautiful Arabic Words and Their Meanings

 Oum أم means both “mother” and “origin”.

-For Arabs, mothers are not only parenteral figures, but also the origins of existence.
-Everyone respect their mothers.
+For Arabs, mothers are not only parental figures, but also the origins of existence.
+Everyone respects their mothers.

 Showq شوق